delphidabbler/gbg/README.md

 The GitFlow methodology is used.
 Please fork the repository above then create a feature branch off the `develop` branch.
 When you have made your changes please rebase you branch onto `develop` then submit a [pull request](https://github.com/delphidabbler/gbg/pulls) on GitHub.

-> :no_entry: Pull requests that have been branched from `main` will be rejected.
+> ⛔ Pull requests that have been branched from `main` will be rejected.

 ## Compiling